 Yeah, he did.

-He got in trouble.
+He got in trouble for that.

-And I by the way defended him.
+And I by the way, defended him.

-I just I I don't take that seriously.
+I don't take that seriously.

 I know other people do.